NilavPatel/np-date-picker/README.md

     icon class css, to dispaly icon in button for datepicker.

 4.  defaultOpen
-    default open datepicker, user can not close this.
+    default open datepicker, user can not close this.(no textbox will be shown)

 5.  showTimePicker
     Show time picker or not

+6.  minDate
+    no date will be shown less than min date

+7.  maxDate
+    no date will be show greater than max date
 ````

 ### Apis